Last updated on May 3, 2024

 Isshin, Two Heavens as One | Illustration by Ryan Pancoast

 Mardu decks love to use combat to generate value.
 Both Alesha, Who Smiles at Death and Kaalia of the Vast cheat creatures into play via combat.
 They want to deal combat damage with Oros, the Avenger or Zurgo Helmsmasher and can make their own armies of creatures with Queen Marchesa or Edgar Markov.
-Every Mardu commander crushes your opponent in combat, and Isshin was the missing link we needed to really capitalize on that phase.
+Every Mardu commander crushes your opponent in combat, and Isshin is the missing link to really capitalize on that phase.

 This Isshin, Two Heavens as One Commander deck strives to represent the best Mardu has to offer.
 You’ll be swinging in every turn you can and forcing your opponents into combat as well.